 [Update]: This article was first published on June 4, 2020.
 It was updated due to changes concerning Outlook roaming signatures feature development and release.

-Microsoft is going to introduce roaming signatures, a new feature for Outlook for Windows.
+After a long battle, Microsoft rolled out a new feature for Outlook for Windows called roaming signatures (or signature cloud settings).
 The new feature changes the way Outlook email signatures are stored.
-The signatures will no longer be stored on a local drive – they will now be stored in the user mailbox, which will make them available on all devices running Outlook for Windows that have been configured with this user’s email account.
-This feature will be rolled out and automatically enabled in Q4 of 2020 for Microsoft 365 users, but users who use Microsoft 365 Monthly Channel (early adopters) might get this feature earlier – in late July or August, according to Microsoft 365 roadmap item 60371.
-As there is a lot of inaccurate information regarding the feature, let’s explain what this feature really is and whether it affects CodeTwo solutions at all.
+Instead of storing them on a local drive (ironically, in roaming user profiles), signatures are moved to the cloud (and tied with a user’s account), which makes them available on all devices running Outlook for Windows that are configured with this user’s email account.
+As there is a lot of inaccurate information regarding the feature, let’s explain what this feature really is, when to expect it (if you still don’t have it), and whether it affects CodeTwo solutions at all.

 Impact of Outlook roaming signatures on CodeTwo software

-Microsoft mentioned in an email sent to Microsoft 365 clients that third-party add-ins which provide the email signature functionality will no longer work when this feature is released unless admins modify the registry for users in their organization as per this article.
-A similar information is spread throughout many different sources and articles as well.
+In a Message center announcement and an email sent to Microsoft 365 clients, Microsoft mentioned that roaming signatures will affect third-party COM add-ins for Outlook.
+According to the message, these add-ins will no longer work when this feature is released unless admins modify the registry for users in their organization as per this article.
+The similar information is spread throughout many different sources and articles as well.
 Because of that, we would like to clarify that the new feature from Microsoft: